jeancmaia/longitudinal_machine_learning/README.md

-This project dissecats some approaches for longitudinal data, such as: timeseries, volatility and survival analysis.
-It has a self-development sake, yet might be a good an important open-reference for specific endeavors.
-Every notebook is comprehensive and can be approached by itself, as long as the foundational knowledge has been appropriatelly diggested.
-As it follows, the main references for this project:
+This project pores over some approaches for longitudinal data, such as: time series, volatility, and survival analysis.
+It has a self-development sake, yet might be an important open-reference for specific endeavors.
+Every notebook is comprehensive and can be approached by itself, as long as the foundational knowledge has been appropriately digested.
+As it follows the main references for this project:

 Time Series: Theory and Methods.
 Second Edition.
 Peter J. Brockwell; Richard A. Davis.